dthinkr/defi-tvl/README.md

-# defi_TVL
+# defi-tvl

-plots a seires of charts based on DeFiLLMA data.
+Plots a seires of charts based on DeFiLLMA data.